jonchr/Bamazon/README.md

 ### Development

 This application was developed as part of the GW Coding Bootcamp and was completed after the sixth week.
+Each function makes use of the inquirer and mysql node modules to create the user interface and connect to the database.
+It also makes sure of a MySQL server, database, and table.

 ### Organization